ivanmoskalev/dear-kv/README.md

 Since this library vendors LMDB source code, it has two licenses applicable to it.

-- `XnKV` Swift code: This project (and the rest of the xn suite) is released into the public domain under [The Unlicense](https://unlicense.org/).
+- `DearKV` Swift code: This project (and the rest of the Dear suite) is released into the public domain under [The Unlicense](https://unlicense.org/).
 Do whatever you want with it however you want.
 - `LMDB` (`Sources/liblmdb`): Bundled under the OpenLDAP Public License 2.8.